ibm-cloud-architecture/vaccine-order-mgr/README.md

 ### Errors

-#### com.ibm.db2.jcc.am.SqlException: DB2 SQL Error: SQLCODE=-1031, SQLSTATE=58031
+#### In Order service: com.ibm.db2.jcc.am.SqlException: DB2 SQL Error: SQLCODE=-1031, SQLSTATE=58031

 DB2 may not have finished its setup, specially using docker compose where the image may be built with Debezium and change data capture settings.
+Restarting the order service later should help.

 #### A DRDA Data Stream Syntax Error was detected.
 Reason: 0x2110.
 ERRORCODE=-4499, SQLSTATE=58009

-This error may happen on OpenShift deployment.
+This error may happen on OpenShift deployment and it is linked to a connection to the DB.
+Verify JDBC URL settings, user, password or network connection.

 ## Git Action